nitro2/HackTheBox/you-know-0xdiablos/README.md

 '\x0d\xd0\xde\xc0' | ./vuln
 ```

-Look likt it does not work.
+Look like it does not work.
 I need to do some searches and find out that we can observe the stack crash via `dmesg` on the local target file.
 So somehow it takes extra 4 bytes